PaulDance/xr/notes/rust/parallel-letter-frequency.md

 Congratulations on passing all the tests!

- * I like this solution uses the std library
+ * I like this solution uses the std library.
  * I like the code is succinct and readable.
  * I like that it is well-commented.